Decentralisation in Thailand: National Decentralisation Committee (NDC)

 The Decentralisation Plan and Procedure Act (DPPA) in 1999 established the National Decentralisation Committee (NDC) composed of at least 36 members, with the goal to transfer fiscal and personnel to LAOs.
 Chair of NDC was PM Chuan Leekpai.
 The members were politicians from three parties, 12 central government officials, 12 local administration officials, 12 academics and intellectuals.

 NDC Sub-committees

 There were four sub-committees.
 Firstly, Strategic Planning committee was to develop the Decentralization Action Plan (DAP), which finished in November 2001.
 The Decentralization Action Plan guilded for transferring tasks to local governments.
-Secondly, Finance and Personnel committee was to provide guildlines of taxes and local personnel subjects, according to the DAP.
+Secondly, Finance and Personnel committee was to provide guidelines of taxes and local personnel subjects, according to the DAP.
 Thirdly, the Law and Legislation committee was to recommend the revision of laws and regulations to implement the devolution and delegation of tasks.
 Forthly, Monitoring and Evaluation committee was to assess the process of decentralisation by identifying problems.